 “Florida is one of the leading states for job creation and outperformed the rest of the country despite the housing market meltdown,” Fishkind says.
-‘The state’s population growth also slowed, but is still nearly greater than all of the other Southeastern states put together.
-Florida has a very large and powerful economy that has gone through a cyclical downshift, but Florida’s economy is still outperforming compared to the rest of the nation.
-Florida has created a tremendous amount of wealth and despite many of the problems that loose lending practices and subprime mortgages have caused the state now has the highest level of homeownership ever.
-The market has had some indigestion now, but housing markets will return to normal during the next few years.
+‘The state’s population growth also slowed but is still nearly greater than all other Southeastern states.
+Florida’s enormous and powerful economy has gone through a cyclical downshift.
+Florida’s economy is still outperforming compared to the rest of the nation.
+Florida has created a tremendous amount of wealth.
+Despite many of the problems that loose lending practices and subprime mortgages have caused, the state now has the highest level of homeownership ever.
+The market has had some indigestion, but housing markets will return to normal in the next few years.
 The damage for some is significant, but in the aggregate, Florida still had some significant economic gains.”

 Florida is netting 750 new residents each day.
-Since November 2007, I’ve been experiencing an increase in inquiries and sales from both International and National customers.
-In attempting to time the bottom of the market, there may be greater risk by waiting too long with the could have, should have mentality.
-If you love Miami’s excitement and waterfront lifestyle today is a great time to get a bargain deal.
-I advise customers to have a 3 to 5 year outlook as a place to love & enjoy with family and friends.
-I believe there are bottom line bargains each week and promote them regularly to my direct clients.
+Since November 2007, I’ve been experiencing increased inquiries and sales from International and National customers.
+In attempting to time the bottom of the market, there may be a greater risk by waiting too long with the could have, should have the mentality.
+If you love Miami’s excitement and waterfront lifestyle, today is a great time to get a bargain deal.
+I advise customers to have a 3 to 5-year outlook as a place to love & enjoy with family and friends.
+I believe there are bottom-line bargains each week, and I promote them regularly to my direct clients.

 Florida Real Estate Forecast 2008 Study